 At Lifebulb, we are proud to offer the support of our highly qualified and licensed marriage therapists.
 We've had the privilege of assisting numerous couples in rekindling their connection and reclaiming the spark they thought they had lost.
 If you're seeking a professional expert to help mend what feels broken, we're here to guide you to the right therapist.

 Let us provide you with the support and expertise you need to nurture your relationship and find your way back to a place of connection and closeness.
-Click here to connect with the right therapist for you.
+Get connected with a licensed therapist near you.